hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step8-pod-list.md

-Currently, if you test the Pod listing feature it returns a placeholder message.
+Currently, if you test the Pod list command it returns just a placeholder message.

 `kubectl example pod list`{{execute}}